 How do NAD+ and sirtuins fit the longevity stack?

 The bigger idea is measurement, not just slowing the clock but reading it.
 Chronological age is a weak metric; an epigenetic clock such as GrimAge 2.0 or PhenoAge estimates biological age from DNA methylation patterns.
-Some studies report modest reductions in measured epigenetic age — on the order of a couple of years — with sustained interventions over six to twelve months.
-Treat those figures as early and variable rather than guaranteed.
+The “a couple of years younger” figures that circulate online trace largely to a nine-man, open-label study with no control group, which used growth hormone plus DHEA and metformin — prescription drugs, not supplements — and reported a mean epigenetic age roughly 1.5 years below baseline after a year.
+The one properly randomised test is more sobering: two years of 25% calorie restriction in the CALERIE trial slowed a single pace-of-aging measure by about 3% and moved neither PhenoAge nor GrimAge significantly.
+Treat epigenetic-age “reversal” numbers as early, small and easily overstated.
 What matters is that biological age is now something you can estimate and track, turning vague hope into a number you can actually watch.

 Senolytics and inflamm-aging: clearing the zombie cells